What is the meaning of ogni in Italian?

 Each person has to hand in this document.

 The train comes past every half hour.

 There were all sorts of people.

-We can translate ogni as “each” when we are referring to every one of two or more people or things, identified separately.
+We can translate ogni as each when referring to every one of two or more people or things identified separately.

-In some cases, you’ll be tempted to translate it as “every” and it’s ok.
+Sometimes, you’ll be tempted to translate it as every and it’s ok.